-How much experience do you have?
+How much Yoga experience do you have?

 How many years have you been practicing for?
 Do you already have a solid knowledge of Asanas?

 If you are thinking of becoming a Yoga Teacher then the answer is probably a lot of experience, which is great.
 But what about the rest of yoga?
-Asana is a very small part of yoga, to be a teacher you also need to develop your understanding of yoga Philosophy and understanding of the spiritual aspects of Yoga.
+Asana is a very small part of yoga, to be a teacher you also need to develop your understanding of yoga philosophy and an understanding of the spiritual aspects of Yoga.

 Then there is the teaching part of yoga…